-A mutual fund can be described as a pool of money that is collected from several investors and invested in bonds, stocks, money market instruments and other types of securities.
+A mutual fund can be described as a pool of money that is collected from several investors and invested in bonds, stocks, real estate, money market instruments and other types of securities.
 The investors of this fund are regular people who are looking to save money and also earn profits.
 They prefer to use this fund instead of a savings account.
-There are many people who individually invest in bonds and stocks but with mutual funds, the work is done by the mutual fund unit.
+There are many people who individually invest in stocks bonds but with mutual funds, the work is done by the mutual fund unit.
 The investors of this popular financial instrument have full authority to sell off their shares whenever they want.